mbcdev/RunAsTrustedInstaller/README.md

 ## Description
 On Windows, TrustedInstaller privileges sometimes can be helpful to modify/delete criticial system files/folders that are protected by the OS.
-Likewise, there might be a need to deal with certain Registry keys that are protected with an ACL which restricts access the TrustedInstaller account.
+Likewise, there might be a need to deal with certain Registry keys that are protected with an ACL which restricts access to the TrustedInstaller account.
 The utility was developed as a standalone executable and does not require any installation.

 ## Getting Started